xavieranc/c2dataviewer/documentation/scopeapp.md

 ## Zooming
 To zoom, scroll using the scroll wheel or trackpad.
 To pan, left click and drag.
 To see all mouse interactions, see [pyqtgraph's documentation](https://pyqtgraph.readthedocs.io/en/latest/mouse_interaction.html).

-You can also configure the X/Y range, by right-click, select options from either the X-axis or Y-axis menus.
+You can also configure the X/Y range, by right-clicking on the plot, select options from either the X-axis or Y-axis menus.

+## Exporting data
+Plotted data can be exported to a file by right-clicking on the plot, then select the "export" from the menu.
+For more information, see [pyqtgraph's documentation](https://pyqtgraph.readthedocs.io/en/latest/user_guide/exporting.html
+)

 ## Triggering
 Scope application supports software triggering via external v3 PV.
 When trigger mode is configured and trigger occur,